Topic 2 Contemporary Australian Theatre Practices

 This topic explores approaches to actor training in the 20th century and its realisation in theatre production or other forms of drama performance.
 The study involves the theoretical and experiential exploration of the philosophical and practical approaches to two practitioners’ works and the manifestation of their techniques, process and specific exercises, for performance.
 Students must consider the aesthetics and expression of the actor’s presence and its relationship to audience engagement.
 Specific examples from the practitioners’ theatre works, contemporary theatre practice and the student’s own experiential learning should be used to explore the topic.

-The Individual Project continued - In preparing their Individual Project, students learn how to plan, evaluate and structure their work into a refined presentation that meets the criteria of each project.
+In preparing their Individual Project, students learn to plan, evaluate, and structure their work into a refined presentation that meets the criteria for each project.
 Students chart the process of their project in a logbook.
-They learn how to reflect upon, record, interpret and synthesise research, edit preliminary sketches or drafts, adapt work to specifications of time or length, and to submit work in a prescribed form.
+They learn how to reflect upon, record, interpret and synthesise research, edit preliminary sketches or drafts, adapt work to specifications of time or length, and submit work in a prescribed form.
 The Individual Project will take one of the following forms:

-• Critical Analysis
+• Critical Analysis (Theatre Review or Director's Portfolio)

-• Performance
+• Performance (Monologue)

 • Scriptwriting

-The Individual Project continued - Students have now had twenty weeks of project development.
+Students have now had twenty weeks of project development.
 During this time, they have been assessed on their progress and provided with constructive feedback to support continued growth and improvement.
 Based on this feedback, students now have the opportunity to make amendments to their work or, where necessary, reconsider or refine their project choice.
 Term 3 becomes a critical term for reflection, refinement and fine planning.
 By the end of this term, projects should be nearing completion, allowing students sufficient time to make minor adjustments and ensure their work is ready for submission to NESA in alignment with HSC requirements.

-The Individual Project Logbook should also reflect approximately twenty weeks of planning and development.
+Students should also reflect on approximately twenty weeks of planning and development.
 It should demonstrate a clear progression of the student’s work, showcasing various planning ideas, conceptual changes, responses to feedback, and creative development.
-The logbook is expected to be rich in content—featuring detailed research, annotated images, script drafts, inspirations, influences, and reflective entries.
+The logbook is expected to be rich in content, featuring detailed research, annotated images, script drafts, inspirations, influences, and reflective entries.
 It should also include visual material such as pictures, sketches, and design elements where relevant.
 Overall, the logbook must capture the evolution of the student’s project from initial concept through to the final product, providing clear evidence of engagement, experimentation, and refinement.

-Students will be assessed under the HSC marking criteria
+Students will be assessed under the HSC marking criteria.

-Criterion 1: Performance skills appropriate to the style or form
+Criterion 1: Performance skills appropriate to the style or form.

 Criterion 2: Sustaining and developing role/character